 Skilled Workers “Points-based System”

-This will include a route for skilled workers, the requirements are that:
+This includes a route for skilled workers, the requirements are that:

 - It is a job offer from a Home Office licensed sponsor